blairbr/BlairConsoleApp_BeforeRefactoring/README.md

 For instance, if you have a rectangle class that 1) Draws rectangles and 2) Calculates the area of rectangles, it needs to be refactored.

-https://www.linkedin.com/pulse/20140831133231-206881211-the-single-responsibility-principle
+"Just because you can, doesn't mean you should." https://www.linkedin.com/pulse/20140831133231-206881211-the-single-responsibility-principle